awsdocs/aws-cur-user-guide/doc_source/Lineitem-columns.md

 ### lineItem/UsageAccountId<a name="Lineitem-details-U-UsageAccountId"></a>

 The ID of the account that used this line item\.
-For organizations, this can be either the master account or a member account\.
+For organizations, this can be either the management account or a member account\.
 You can use this field to track costs or usage by account\.

 ### lineItem/UsageAmount<a name="Lineitem-details-U-UsageAmount"></a>

 The amount of usage that you incurred during the specified time period\.
-For size\-flexible reserved instances, use the **reservation/TotalReservedUnits** column instead\.
+For size\-flexible Reserved Instances, use the **reservation/TotalReservedUnits** column instead\.

+**Note**
+Certain subscription charges will have a **UsageAmount** of `0`\.

 ### lineItem/UsageEndDate<a name="Lineitem-details-U-UsageEndDate"></a>